Skip to Main Content

 Planning a Visit

 Emek Saray Restaurant sits within the Galeria Laleli complex on Harikzedeler Sokak in the Balabanağa quarter of Fatih, making it most accessible from the Laleli-Üniversite tram stop on the T1 line, a few minutes on foot.
 The Galeria Laleli is a commercial building with regular business-district hours, and lunch service in venues of this type typically runs from late morning through mid-afternoon, with dinner service less consistent.
-No advance booking data is confirmed for this address; walk-in capacity at mid-market Fatih restaurants is generally the norm rather than the exception, particularly outside Friday midday peaks.
-Pricing, while not on record here, fits the Laleli commercial district convention: well below the Beyoğlu and Sultanahmet tourist premium, and closer to the domestic dining rate.
-For anyone building a broader Fatih itinerary, our full Fatih restaurants guide maps the district's range from casual to considered.
-Also worth cross-referencing for informal eating in Istanbul's outer districts: Kokorecci Asim Usta in Bornova illustrates how the city's appetite for tradition-led street formats extends well beyond the historic peninsula.
+Advance booking is recommended.
+Pricing is about $15 per person, well below the Beyoğlu and Sultanahmet tourist premium and closer to the domestic dining rate.
+Also worth cross-referencing for informal eating in Istanbul's outer districts: Kokorecci Asim Usta in Bornova illustrates how the city's appetite for tradition-led street formats extends beyond the historic peninsula.
 And for those interested in the fast-casual end of Fatih's range, BURGERMOON represents the district's newer, international-format tier.